AcademySoftwareFoundation/openexr/README.md

 ## Supported Platforms

-OpenEXR builds on:

-* Linux
-* macOS
-* Microsoft Visual Studio 2015 or newer
+OpenEXR builds on Linux, macOS, Microsoft Windows, and is cross-compilable on other systems.

 The Python bindings in PyIlmBase support Python 2 and Python 3.